gsamokovarov/break/README.md

 of that, our debuggers will work on JRuby, TruffleRuby or whatever alternative Ruby implementation is under active development at the time.

-Break exist to implement a functional debugger in pure Ruby using the [TracePoint API].
+Break exists to implement a functional debugger in pure Ruby using the [TracePoint API].
 It also wants to serve as a catalyst for other Ruby-land available APIs that are useful for implementing debugging tools.